jaredpar/jaredpar.github.io/_posts/2008-06-18-enums-vs-adapters.md

 ---
 layout: post
 ---
-I like Enums and use them frequently for options and behavior.??
-To an extent I use Enum's to control behavior.??
+I like Enums and use them frequently for options and behavior.
+To an extent I use Enum's to control behavior.
 For example